lsaavedr/LowPower_Teensy3/README.md

 ```

 **example sketch: using "Hibernate" function:**<br>
-The `Hibernate` function puts the processor into lowest current consumtion sleep mode but differs
+The `Hibernate` function puts the processor into lowest current consumption sleep mode but differs
 from `DeepSleep` by it wakes up through a reset event.
 This means that code below the `Hibernate`
 function will not be called.
-Only certian wakeup events are used that are defined above in the
+Only certain wakeup events are used that are defined above in the
 function description.
 This sketch sets up the Teensy to sleep only to be awaken by the selected
 digital pin.
-An optional callback handler can be added by the user to restore things after wakup
+An optional callback handler can be added by the user to restore things after wakeup
 is called -> `LP.Hibernate(GPIO_WAKE, PIN_22, callback);`.
 ```c
 #include <LowPower_Teensy3.h>